LowPolygons/BetterRaytracer/README.md

 # Raytracer
 This is a total remaster of an old Raytracer I made, only now I aim for pleasant code

+All maths used was derived by me - that is not to say it is brand new!

+This was done to learn better programming practises in C++, as such I chose to use no external libraries.
+Why not reinvent the wheel!

 ## How To Use
 Clone the Repository